slackhq/htmlsanitizer-hack/docs/design_choices.md

 # Future Improvements #
 * Fixing the constructor for `HTMLPurifier_ElementDef`.
-* Implementing some sort of switch statement if there are some patterns for the other parameters of `ElementDef`?
+* Implementing some sort of switch statement if there are some patterns for the other parameters of `ElementDef`.
 For example, instead of putting the whole new `ChildDef\HTMLPurifier_ChildDef_...` in every constructor, just have the input to the `ElementDef` constructor be “Required”, and then a case within the switch statement that sets the `Child` to a new `ChildDef_Required`.
+* Finish incorporating the usage of the `RemoveSpansWithoutAttributes` and `SafeObject` injectors.
+For now, these injectors are not allowed to be turned on in the configuration because they do not behave in the same manner as the original PHP implementaition.
+Note that the injectors are purly aesthetic and do not affect the security aspects of the library.

-# Not implementated #
+# Not implemented #

 ## Directories
 * AttrTransform/*